Suryansh1191/CarDealer/README.md

 and request for service and repare.

 ### About User app
-After loging in User is presented with a dashboard which conatins tabs:
+After loging in User app is presented with a dashboard which conatins tabs:
 - Car For Sell
 - Sell Your Car
 - Repare Your Car